-- The Fresh Prince of Bel-Air: In "Home is Where the Heart Attack Is", this gets inverted when Carlton goes into heavy denial about his father's condition and tries to make claims that it could be "acute indigestion".
+- The Fresh Prince of Bel-Air: In "Home is Where the Heart Attack Is", this gets inverted when Carlton goes into heavy denial about his father's heart attack and tries to make claims that it could be "acute indigestion", saying that "even doctors have made that mistake".
 Of course, Will doesn't buy it.

 - An episode of The Golden Girls revolves around Dorothy's elderly mother Sophia believing that she's having a fatal heart attack.
 After learning of the Long List of things she's recently consumed, a doctor discovers that it is due to indigestion from overeating.